 It’s good to consider secondary opinions, especially as you near the retirement home-stretch.
 Income planning and other retirement strategies are quite different from the financial and accumulation strategies people pursue in their working-age years.

-Be sure to look for candidates with a particular specialty of retirement, its specific nuances, and solutions to help you make the most of your golden years.
+Be sure to look for financial professionals with a particular specialty of retirement, its specific nuances, and solutions to help you make the most of your golden years.

 If you are on the lookout for a financial professional, many stand ready to help you at SafeMoney.com.
 Use our “Find a Financial Professional” section to connect with someone directly.
 Should you need a personal referral, call us at 877.476.9723.